It Just Got A Lot Harder To Use the Words “Epic Road Trip”

 It all started here.

-PPS, I’ve been planning another over-land journey.
+PS, I’ve been planning another over-land journey.
 The timing is still being worked out, but it will be later this year, to a huge part of the world I have not yet visited.
-Pop your email address in here, and be kept up to date with all things Yomadic.